 28. Drop the gym or country club.
 If you have a membership of any sort, just cancel it.
-If you work out at the gym, try to find free videos you can follow at home or create your own plan.
-If you like to golf, add in a budget of once a month instead and go as the guest of a friend.
+If you work out at the gym, try to find free videos you can follow at home or create your own workout plan.
+If you like to golf, go with a friend instead of paying for your membership.

 30. Take your lunch.
-It is great to go out to lunch every day, but pack your lunch and you’ll ensure you eat up those leftover so they are not thrown away and you’ll also save a nice chunk of money each and every month.
+It is great to go out to lunch every day, but pack your lunch, and you’ll ensure you eat up leftovers.
+Not only will you waste less food, but you’ll also save a nice chunk of money every month.

 31. Carpool.
 Take turns driving to work and save money on fuel and also wear and tear on your vehicle.

 32. Set up no spend months.
-This is a tough one, but see if you can go a few weeks without spending anything more than you need to in order to survive.
+This is a tough one, but see if you can go a few weeks without spending anything more than you need to survive.
 That means no dining out.
 No entertainment.
 No clothes.
 Just food and fuel and that’s it!